matanaliz/PyLand/README.md

 TODO list:

-0. Add enemies
 1. Textures
-2. Add collide code for bullets and enemies
-3. Add some score
+2. Add some score
-4. Add more guns
+3. Add more guns
-5. Power ups
+4. Power ups
-6. etc.
+5. More sophisticated wave generation